As I used to say when I was three. Here are some seriously stinky feet.

 Leaving one more look at Sydney's skyline in B&W

-sour cream and onion chips.
+onion chips.
 Or Subway was founded in Egypt.
 Germania would certainly have been stormed for its bratwurst and Gaul for its mustard, but the ideas for attack would have lacked coordination and probably have failed quite miserably.
 So it's best that the pot be left to little hippie commune towns.

 The event was great.
 There was a lot of artistic and musical talent.
 We went to this concert featuring a group called Wild Marmalade